How COVID-19 can impact pregnancy

-Sarosh Rana, MD, MPH, Section Chief of Maternal-Fetal Medicine answers common questions about coronavirus (COVID-19) and pregnancy.
+Maternal-fetal medicine specialists Joana Lopes Perdigao, MD, and Sarosh Rana, MD, MPH, answer common questions about coronavirus (COVID-19) and pregnancy.

-Are pregnant women at higher risk for COVID-19?
+Are pregnant people at higher risk for COVID-19?

 As a pregnant person, what should I do if I have symptoms?

-If you have symptoms, call your doctor but do not come in for treatment right away.
+Call your doctor, but do not come in for treatment right away, unless you are experiencing severe, life-threatening symptoms, such as struggling to breathe or a very high fever.
 After a series of questions, your doctor will help you decipher whether you need to come to the hospital or stay at home.
+If possible, you should get tested for COVID-19.
 Your doctor may ask you to quarantine and rest at home.
 If you stay at home, stay away from others as much as possible.
-You should remain in a specific “sick room” and away from other people in your home.
-Use a separate bathroom, if available.
+You should remain in a specific “sick room” and away from other people and any pets.

 What if I test positive for COVID-19 while I am pregnant?

-For those who experiencing no to light symptoms, self-quarantine for 14 days.
+Even if you are experiencing no to light symptoms, self-quarantine for 10 days after you test positive.
 If there are other family members in the home, try to isolate yourself to lessen the chance of spreading.

 Can I transmit the virus to my baby?

-If you test positive for COVID-19, please wear a mask when you are within 6 feet of your infant and when breastfeeding.
+If you test positive for COVID-19, please wear a mask when you are within six feet of your infant and when breastfeeding, and stay more than six feet away as much as possible.
+You should wash your hands with soap and water for at least 20 seconds before holding or touching your newborn.
 A team of pediatricians will be available to care for your baby if any medical conditions arise.

+Individuals with COVID-19 are at increased risk of complications during pregnancy and delivery.
 If you tested positive for COVID-19 and plan to deliver at home, please consider your ability to get an emergency cesarean section (C-section).
 As the Labor and Delivery unit continues to follow rules and recommendations from the infection control team, your care may be delayed.
-This could have adverse effects on your pregnancy outcome and outcomes of your baby if you are delivering at home and reach the hospital in critical condition.
+This could have adverse effects on your pregnancy outcome and outcomes of your baby if you are attempting to deliver at home and reach the hospital in critical condition.

 Labor and Delivery Safety Precautions During COVID-19